 “As English speaking clinicians we have access to only about 5% of the literature available to Chinese practitioners, thus making the ability to read Chinese a huge asset and indeed a necessity, in furthering our capabilities of helping our patients achieve successful treatment outcomes, and opens up a large treasure trove of literature spanning the last two thousand years”.

-Eran’s translations have been published in several journals and publications including, The Journal of Chinese Medicine, The Lantern, The Register of Chinese Herbal Medicine, The International Journal of Integrative Oncology, and The Health Action Networks Health Action magazine.
-Eran’s translation of a seminal Chinese medicine text was published in September, 2014 through the Chinese Medicine Database, and he is currently working on the translation of another classical Chinese medical textbook.
+Eran’s translations have been published in several journals and publications including, The Journal of Chinese Medicine, The Lantern, The Register of Chinese Herbal Medicine, and The International Journal of Integrative Oncology.
+Eran’s translation of a seminal Chinese medicine text was published in September, 2014 through the Chinese Medicine Database, and he has recently completed a translation of his teachers latest book, which should be published in the spring/summer of 2022 by Eastland Press.

 Dr. Even is a registered Acupuncturist and Doctor of Traditional Chinese Medicine in good standing with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia (CTCMA).
 He also holds professional certification in Western Herbal Medicine.